meyskens/blog/content/post/k8s-ingress.md

 The service in Kubernetes is then responsible for forwarding the traffic to the pod.

 ## Details
-So the above you probably alreadt knew.
+So the above you probably already knew.
 But how does the ingress controller know where to forward traffic?
 Each ingress controller has a service account, this service account then has a ClusterRole assigned.
 This allows the pod which runs the ingress controller to access the Kubernetes API.
 Kubernetes has `Ingress` objects, these define one or multiple rules for network to flow.
 <script src="https://gist.github.com/meyskens/5fb4518329885d48c8ef5e19a5bbc729.js"></script>

 In this case we specified a hostname `maartje.tech` which has only one path set to route `/` (and every other path) to the `test` service on port `80`.
 These opjects are then picked up by the Ingress Controller which then is configured to follow these.
 But how does the controller know where to find `test`?
 If the controller runs in the same namespace DNS would just take care of that.
 But this isn't the case.
-This is why the ingress also needs to look up the service to get it's ClusterIP to route to.
+This is why the ingress also needs to look up the service to get its ClusterIP to route to.

 In code this results to